London in Two Days: A Museum & Theater Itinerary for Art Lovers

 First Full Day in London

-I started my day at 7 am with a black coffee at one of the ubiquitous Café Nero’s, this one about ten steps from the front door of the Wilde Aparthotel.
 To my relief, the coffee was superb.
 Long gone are the days when the only coffee for sale in the UK was beyond inexecrable.
 Because I spent my early adult years in England in the 1970s, I didn’t develop a taste for coffee until I was 30.
 Good strong English tea was my beverage of choice for at least a decade.

 After an hour of coffee and writing, I returned to my room in preparation for my first full day in London.
 Because time was so limited, I made reservations for almost everything I planned to do.

-Taking the Uber Boat to the Globe Theatre
+Taking the Über Boat to the Globe Theatre

-First stop was a tour of Shakespeare’s Globe Theatre (#3).
 I walked down to the Thames (about five minutes away) and hopped on the boat that took me downriver to Bankside.
-The skyline of London was unrecognizable even since my previous trip in 2016.
-Dozens of new, ultra modern buildings gleamed golden in the early morning sun.
+Dozens of new, ultra-modern buildings gleamed golden in the early morning sun.

 Tour of Shakespeare’s Globe Theatre

-I was early for my tour—the first of the day at 10 am.
-I had yet another black coffee and eavesdropped on a conversation between three young women who appeared to be about eighteen.
 One of them loudly informed the others that none of her many boyfriends had ever gotten over her.
 Currently, she was in the midst of fending off the advances of a boy who kissed her in fourth form (Grade 9) and was spoiled forever for any other girl.
 Was she arrogant or just supremely self-confident?
 I couldn’t decide, but I couldn’t help hoping life would treat her well.

 At 10 am, I joined about thirty people for the Globe tour.
-I last visited the Globe in 2007 on a trip with my mother and before that in 2001 with my daughter Julia to see a performance of The Tempest starring Vanessa Redgrave as Prospero.
-Although the hard seats (even with a cushion) and lack of back support somewhat detracted from the experience, I’m glad I had it!
+I last visited the Globe in 2007 on a trip with my mother and before that in 2001 with my daughter, Julia, to see a performance of The Tempest starring Vanessa Redgrave as Prospero.

 Meeting Our Tour Guide

-Outside the Theatre
+Outside the Globe Theatre

 Inside the Globe Theatre

-The pit alone, where the groundlings hung out, once fit 1000 people packed in so closely that people could not raise their arms.
-They were unbathed, boisterous, and very smelly.
-It cost a penny to get into the pit so if nature called, a groundling urinated in place rather than leave the theatre and then pay another penny to get back in.
-Shakespeare called the groundlings the penny stinkers.
+It cost a penny to get into the pit so if nature called, a groundling urinated in place rather than leave and then pay another penny to get back in.
+Shakespeare called the groundlings the penny stinkers for obvious reasons.

 Shakespeare’s Globe Practical Information